-Something about all this goodness mixed with a creamy sauce that gets me every time.
-It’s the first burrito bowl to be added to the recipe collection and I know you’re going to love it.
+Something about all this wholesome goodness mixed together with a creamy sauce that gets me every time.
+It’s the first vegan burrito bowl to be added to the recipe collection and I know you’re going to love it!

-It’s simple, mindful (one of my favorite words lately) and deliciously flavorful.
-All the while being packed with nutrient dense foods to keep you satisfied & feeling your best without breaking the bank.
+It’s a simple, mindful and deliciously flavorful recipe, all the while being packed with nutrient dense foods to keep you satisfied & feeling your best without breaking the bank.
 It’s a win, win all around!

 Despite the recipe list looking long, it’s pretty straight forward.
 There isn’t much to change-up unless you opt for using a different sauce/dressing as noted below.

-This is super easy to throw together and can be made simpler by using some of the options I suggested below (like using pre-made pico de gallo).
+This vegan burrito bowl is super easy to throw together and can be made even simpler by using some of the options suggested below (like using pre-made pico de gallo).
 I hope you enjoy this often!

 Kale, king of the leafy greens, will benefit from marinating in lime juice for a few minutes while the quinoa is cooking.
 The acid from the lime will help soften the kale making it a bit more pleasing for those who find raw kale hard to eat.